unovue/radix-vue/docs/content/utilities/slot.md

 Native slot treat any binded value as [Scoped Slots](https://vuejs.org/guide/components/slots.html#scoped-slots), where the values will be exposed to the parent template and be consumed.

-But Radix Vue's slot behave differently, it would merge all the assigned attributes onto it's immediate child.
+But Reka UI's slot behave differently, it would merge all the assigned attributes onto it's immediate child.

 ## Example